HDD Jesenice

-Hokejsko drsalno društvo Jesenice or simply HDD Jesenice, currently named SIJ Acroni Jesenice due to sponsorship reasons, is a Slovenian ice hockey team based in Jesenice.
+Hokejsko drsalno društvo Jesenice or simply HDD Jesenice is a Slovenian ice hockey team based in Jesenice.
 They are members of the Alps Hockey League and the Slovenian Ice Hockey League.
 HDD Jesenice was founded in 2014.
 The club replaced a temporary team called Team Jesenice, which was established in 2013.
 HDD Jesenice previously competed in the Inter-National League from 2014 to 2016, before the league merged into the Alps Hockey League.
 The club won their first Slovenian Championship in the 2014–15 season and as a result qualified for the 2015–16 IIHF Continental Cup.
 Their home arena is Podmežakla Hall.